 Of course, when you go camping, you need to have lots of delicious snacks on hand.
-I usually bring protein bars (these and these), sunflower seeds, popcorn, and the ingredients to make s’mores.
+I usually bring protein bars, sunflower seeds, popcorn, and the ingredients to make s’mores.
 This year, I’ve also found the best jerky sampler I could find and will be taking that so we know what type of jerky is our favorite for next time we camp.
 When my boyfriend and his friends go camping, they usually bring trail mix.
 Seems like an obvious snack choice, doesn’t it?
 Somehow, I’ve never thought to bring it before, but I decided to whip up a batch for the trip.

 If you’re going camping or hiking and want to bring trail mix, making your own is the way to go.
 It’s healthier, you have control of what goes into it, and it’s a lot more affordable.
 A tiny bag sells for like, $10 at the grocery store.
 I made three times that amount for about the same price.

 You guys, it’s so good!
 It’s actually a miracle that I haven’t eaten it all already.